Annual report 1998-1999 chapter 2 the work of the court

 The key elements of the individual docket system are as follows.

-• A case will ordinarily stay with the same judge from commencement until disposition.
-The benefits to the legal profession, the parties and the Court include the familiarity the judge will have with the facts andcircumstances of the case.
+legal profession, the parties and the Court include the familiarity the judge will have with the facts andcircumstances of the case.

-• The adoption of a time standard of no more than eighteen months for the disposal of most cases.
+• The adoption of a time standard of no more than eighteen months for the disposal of most cases. • Most cases are allocated to judges shortly after they have commenced.

-• Cases are managed from commencement to disposition, including the monitoring of compliance with directions by parties and maintaining regular contact with parties regarding the progress of a case.
+directions by parties and maintaining regular contact with parties regarding the progress of a case.

-• Fewer formal directions and events requiring appearance in the case management process.
+• Fewer formal directions and events requiring appearance in the case management process. • Better identification of cases suitable for assisted dispute resolution.

-Combined with an ability to provide greater efficiency and flexibility in setting dates for interlocutoryapplications, short hearings and trials, the application of these key elements appears to be contributing to the increase in the number of matters completed by the Court and thereby narrowing the gap between the currentdisposal rate (90.6 per cent) and the Court’s goal of disposing of 98 per cent of matters within eighteen monthsof commencement (see Figure 6.4a at 110).
+increase in the number of matters completed by the Court and thereby narrowing the gap between the currentdisposal rate (90.6 per cent) and the Court’s goal of disposing of 98 per cent of matters within eighteen monthsof commencement (see Figure 6.4a at 110).
+Appellate jurisdiction

+The Court has a substantial and increasing appellate workload.
+In 1997-98, 330 appeals to the Full Court were filed,while in the reporting year, 419 appeals were filed, an increase of 27 per cent between the two reporting periods.
+(See Figure 6.9 on page 118 for comparative filings.)
+Towards the end of each calendar year, the Court publishes itsprogram of Full Court sittings for the following year.
+In the 1999 calendar year, four Full Court sittings have beenprogrammed for Sydney, Melbourne, Brisbane, Perth, Adelaide and Canberra, two for Hobart and one for Darwin.
 Once appeal books are prepared by the parties, an appeal can usually be listed for the next scheduled Full Courtsitting in the capital city where the matter was heard at first instance.
 During the reporting year, 37 special Full Courthearings were held to enable the early disposition of urgent appeals.
 On occasions when matters have beensufficiently urgent, it has been necessary to either convene an urgent sitting of a Full Court in a capital city otherthan that in which the case was originally heard or use video-conferencing facilities.
+Delivery of judgments

 In the reporting period, 1,838 Full Court and single judge judgments were delivered.
 This figure includes bothwritten judgments and judgments delivered ‘ex tempore’ on the day of the hearing.
 When decisions arepublished, they are immediately made available to the parties and the media.